Woo (band): 2010s

 In the early 2010s, several labels approached the band to get their old albums re-issued.
 The second album was the first to be re-issued: It's Cosy Inside was published in 2012 by Drag City and Yoga Records.
-Following the critical success of this re-issue, the band was contacted by the English label Emotional Rescue for a more comprehensive re-issue of its back catalogue.
+Following the critical success of this reissue, the band was contacted by the English label Emotional Rescue for a more comprehensive re-issue of its back catalogue.
 In 2013, Whichever Way You Are Going You Are Going Wrong, Woo's first album, was issued again.
 Due to the growing popularity, the band decided to publish a new album.
 For this purpose archives from 1974 to 1990 were unearthed.
-When the Past Arrives, the new album featuring 14 tracks, was released on Drag City Records in 2014.
-It was an instant success.
-The album received very positive feedback from the musical press, even scoring 7.7 out of 10 on Pitchfork.
-This album allowed a new audience to discover the musical essence of the band.
+When the Past Arrives, the new album featuring 14 tracks, was released on Drag City / Yoga Records in 2014, scoring a 7.7 out of 10 on Pitchfork.

-The very same year, Woo was commissioned by the English Touring Opera to compose an opera for children, named "Waxwings".
+The same year, Woo was commissioned by the English Touring Opera to compose an opera for children, Waxwings.
 The work was created for the annual ETO tour that included the UK and Luxembourg in 2015.
-In 2014, Into the Heart of Love was the next album to be reissued, highlighting the growing popularity of the duo even more.
+In 2014, Into the Heart of Love was the next album to be reissued.

 In 2016, Woo released a new album with tracks from its archives that was published by Palto Flats Records.
 AWAAWAA, comprising 22 tracks, was both a critical and commercial success.
 Emotional Rescue re-issued A La Luna in 2017.